-401k Court Cases become a Wakeup Call by Steff Chalk
+401k Court Cases Wake Up Call for Plan Sponsors by Steff Chalk

 401k court cases have been noticed by many plan sponsors over recent years.
 It is less expensive for a plan fiduciary to be aware of plan requirements than to argue the facts during a 401k court case.
 Growing numbers of plan sponsors are facing 401k fiduciary court cases where the plan fiduciary’s actions have been called into question.
 The question the courts are grappling with is whether fiduciaries have sufficiently fulfilled their fiduciary duty to the plan or its participants.
 The outcomes of 401k court cases have been mixed, but a decent number of the rulings have come out in favor of the plaintiffs, who are usually a participant or group of participants who have brought a case against the plan sponsor.
 Many of these 401k court cases have focused on absolute fees, the reasonableness of fees and the necessity of specific fees.
 Do the fees and services that are being assessed add value?
 Does the help participants receive, help them to achieve their retirement goals?